wprig/wprig/README.md

 ### `translate` process
 `npm run translate` generates a `.pot` file for the theme to enable translation.
 The translation file will be stored in `./languages/`.

+### `string replacement` process
+`npm run devStringReplace` will replace all instances of the WP Rig naming in PHP, CSS and JS files in the development theme with the name specified in `./config/themeConfig.js`.
+This is optional if you do not wish to have WP Rig naming in the development theme.

 ### `production bundle` process
 `npm run bundle` generates a production ready theme as a new theme directory and, optionally, a `.zip` archive.
 This builds all source files, optimizes the built files for production, does a string replacement and runs translations.
 Non-essential files from the `wp-rig` development theme are not copied to the production theme.
 To bundle the theme without creating a zip archive, change the `export:compress` setting in `./config/themeConfig.js`: